zixianggao845-source/PETDET_test/README.md

 ## 1.2 Dataset and Code Preparation

-To obtain the testing code, navigate to the repository homepage, click the Code button, and select Download ZIP.
+To obtain the testing code, navigate to the repository homepage, click the Code button, and select`Download ZIP`.
 After downloading, extract the archive and install the required interpreter packages as described above.
 Then, test the model on the HRSC2016 and DOTA v1.0 datasets.HRSC_ROOT and DOTA_ROOT are only environment variables.

 Datasets download links: